henrygd/bigger-picture/readme.md

 Type: `Node`<br>
 Default: `undefined`

-If the specified node matches a node in `items`, the gallery will start at that position.
+If the specified node matches a node in `items` (or matches the `element` value on an item if using an array), the gallery will start at that position.
 For example, you could use this inside a click handler by passing `event.target`.
+(See [codesandbox demo](https://codesandbox.io/s/bigger-picture-basic-gallery-o4kb82) for example.)

 ### position